Garden of Eden on Sarawak

 There though remains another option that Garden of Eden was formed gradually by karst processes.
 In such case, it belongs to a different type of karst formations – a karst valley.

 Earlier scientists considered that it is impossible to have 1 km long and almost as wide cave chamber.
 But these views somewhat changed since 1981, when just some 6 km to the north-east was discovered world’s largest cave chamber – Sarawak Chamber.
 This chamber is approximately 600 m long, 435 m wide and up to 115 m high.
-Thus there exists a possibility that Garden of Eden was even larger cave chamber which collapsed long ago and most of debris was washed away through Deer Cave.
+Thus there exists a possibility that Garden of Eden was even larger cave chamber which collapsed long ago and most of the debris was washed away through Deer Cave.

 Volume of this potential sinkhole – 150 million m³ – would make it the largest in the world, considerably larger than the 119 million m³ large Xiaozhai tiankeng – world’s deepest sinkhole (662 m).